a-pohlman/XBee-Sniffer-Interface/README.md

 There are two different ways to still install this version if wanted.
 The first way is to use the Python version, the other is by using a legacy exectuable packaged into a setup wizard for Windows 11.
 Please review the below sections to see how to install them.

 ### Exectuable Versions
-1. Start by downloading the Github in whatever way you like (Whether it be the zip folder or cloning the repository)
-2. Navigate to the folder you just downloaded
-3. Extract the folder
-4. Navigate into the extracted folder
-5. Extract the zipped bin folder (_You can delete the bin.zip folder after extraction_)
-6. Once completed, then navigate into the bin folder
+1. Start by going to the releases tab on the right, and clicking on the version of XSI you want (available: XSI_0.2.5 | XSI_0.3.0)
-7. At this point, whether on Windows 11 or Debian, you should find a file called 'xsi.exe' or 'xsi'
+2. Once downloaded, you should have a file called 'xsi_[VERSION]_setup.exe'
-8. Double click on this file to run the program
+3. Double click or run the executable to start the setup wizard
+4. Follow the on screen prompts
+5. Wait for it to download

 That's it!
-You can create a shortcut of this file and store it on your system's desktop if you wish, but this is how you can run the application.
+Assuming you checked the box for a desktop shortcut, you can now run the XSI application.

-> [!CAUTION]
-> It's important that you do not move any files or folders outside of the bin folder as this can and will cause the application to freeze and crash!

-> [!IMPORTANT]
-> Inside the bin folder, you will also find a folder named 'cache.'
-When running tests with the 'default' path, this is where it will automatically store those files.

 ### Python Version
 1. Start by downloading the Github in whatever way you like (Whether it be the zip folder or cloning the repository)